UPDATED April 1, 2016

 Legal options / documenting the stalker’s activities:

-• Report all incidents and threats to the police immediately.
+• For many people, reporting all incidents and threats to the police immediately is an important part of staying safe.
+(However, for some people, such as undocumented immigrants living in a county where the police may report them to Immigration, this may not be a safe alternative.)
 When making reports to the police, keep a note of the name of the officer in charge of the case and the crime reference number, if applicable.
 You can also ask for a copy of the police report that is filed.